bec-archer/SR80-Manuals/user-manual.md

 The $0 cost is locked in from the start.
 When the job reaches completion, the cost entry shows $0 and skips the manager approval step.

-[screenshot: long-press confirmation sheet on a closed job card]
+[screenshot: Check In for Warranty button on a closed item inside Job Detail]

 #### Warranty Flag — No Prior Job in the System